 A Guide To Pondicherry - Pastel Colours and Pastries

-Pondicherry or Puducherry, makes for a fantastic stop on any southern India trip.
 We had a great time exploring this beautiful town, eating many delicious pastries, sipping coffee with the locals and enjoying the warm sea breeze.
+Pondicherry (also known as Pundicherry), makes for a fantastic stop on any southern India trip.

 Disclosure: This article may contain affiliate links.
 We will earn a small commission from any purchases made through these links.